Skip to content

 Arctosa fulvolineata

-This is a relatively large wolf spider which is confined to saltmarshes in southern and eastern England, and on the west coast only found at Yelland in North Devon.
-This isolated population on the Taw Estuary (within the SSSI) inhabits less than 750 m2 across two areas, near the old Yelland Power Station, and at the western end of Isley Marsh.
+The Yellow-striped Bear-spider is a relatively large wolf spider that’s confined to saltmarshes in southern and eastern England.
+On the west coast it’s only found at Yelland in North Devon.
+This isolated population on the Taw Estuary (within the SSSI) inhabits less than 750 m2 across two areas, near the old Yelland Power Station and at the western end of Isley Marsh.

 The spider is associated with unvegetated areas of estuarine foreshore, where it lives under stones embedded in the mud.
-The spiders form silk retreats in gaps underneath the stones which are covered during the highest tides.
+The spiders form silk retreats in gaps under the stones, which are covered during the highest tides.

 Threats to the species include sea level rise due to climate change, increased storms causing erosion, isolation (the nearest population is in Hampshire), and damage to habitat from development, particularly coastal defences.